blukatdevelopment/FPS_Framework/Planning/README.md

 **Version 0.0.1 Arena**
 Minimalistic multiplayer arena shooter.

-# Arena Settings

-Before starting a single player game and hosting a multiplayer game, a settings menu should allow customizing how the game will be played.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance criteria that can be marked complete or ready for review.